theintern/intern/README.md

 ## TypeScript setup

 Intern installs a global variable that tests may not be aware of if nothing imports the base `intern` package.
-Also, Intern includes typings for several packages that haven’t made it onto DefinitelyTyped yet (and so can’t be installed as @types packages).
 To ensure Intern’s types are loaded, add the following to your `tsconfig.json`:

 ```js
 {